pascallaliberte/sharpen.page/_posts/2020-03-13-when-your-software-proposes-different-process.md

 [long-pages]: {% post_url 2019-05-17-how-long-landing-pages-make-calls-to-action-work %}
 [non-consumption]: {% post_url 2018-12-17-universal-competitor %}

 When it comes to selling software, there's one technique that works really well for your marketing page.
 [Show your visitor there's a better way][better-way].
-Instead of/You'll have, Before and After, Here's a better scenario... those are all great ways to communicate you understand the pain and you got your visistors covered.
+Instead of/You'll have, Before and After, Here's a better scenario... those are all great ways to communicate you understand the pain and you got your visitors covered.

 [better-way]: {% post_url 2019-12-13-four-ways-to-say-theres-a-better-way %}